movementlabsxyz/MIP/MIP/mip-42/README.md

 ### Standard Demurrage Strategy
-We propose a standard demurrage strategy for AB-FFS Decoupled Demurrage consisting of three key components:
+We propose a standard demurrage strategy for NB-FFS Decoupled Demurrage consisting of three key components:

 1. **Step-down to Asymptotic (SDA) Voucher Curve**:
     - The governing body issues vouchers with a step-down curve.
 This curve is defined by a series of steps, each with a fixed value of the L1 staking token that can be purchased with the LP token.